Ejipuh/Plantey-Garden/P- Setup go links on site.md

 So Leonard Pauli helped me out a bit.
 He made an html file that walked me through the basics of replacing things in JS.

+21:05
-I'm finding that HTML isn't super hard to pick up.
+- I'm finding that HTML isn't super hard to pick up.
 It's like markdown, but more complicated.
+- I'm trying to figure out how to actually get the page to display the replacement with the mustache template setup.